 1) The Danish Monarchy is around 1200 years old.

 It is one of the oldest monarchies in the world and dates back to the 8th century, tracing its lineage back to Harthacnut and Gorm the Old (ruler of Denmark around the 10th century).
 The kingdom itself is probably older than that.
-The Danes were reunited and Christianized by the King of Denmark and Norway Harald Bluetooth in 965 CE.
+The King of Denmark and Norway Harald Bluetooth reunited and Christianized the Danes in 965 CE.

 Additionally, the era of Herald’s grandson Cnut the Great represented the peak of the Danish Viking Age.